CSCfi/csc-user-guide/docs/data/Allas/using_allas/a_commands.md

 By default, this tool performs the following operations:

-1. Ensure there is a working connection to the Allas storage service and define the project that will be used to store the data.
+1. Ensure that there is a working connection to the Allas storage service and define the project that will be used to store the data.

 2. In the case of a directory, the content of the directory is collected into a single file